harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 #### Custom Deployment Templates - Deploy Stages

-For applications deployed in the last 30 days through custom deployment template deploy stages in a Harness pipeline where there is a Service associated with the deployment, each such unique Service is counted as an Active Service.
+For applications deployed in the last 30 days using custom deployment template deploy stages in a Harness pipeline with an associated Service, each unique Service is counted as an Active Service.

 _Note: If the Fetch Instance Script in the Custom Deployment Template, is unable to query the number of service instances deployed, this service will consume 1 Active Service license._